s3898475/assignment1/README.md

 <p>
 <img src="me.PNG" alt="this is meant to be me" style="float:right;width:150px;height:210px">
 My name is Mark Kovach, my student number is s3898475 and my student email is s3898475@student.rmit.edu.au.<br> I was born in Australia and live in the western suburbs.
 I am the youngest of 2 brothers with my oldest brother having a baby girl.
-My nationality is Croatian, and my last name<br> translated into English is “Blacksmith”.
+My nationality is Croatian, and my last name translated into English is “Blacksmith”.
 I am a first-year student at RMIT studying Bachelor of Information Technology.
-I decided to study at RMIT mainly because I have an <br>
-interest in technology and IT, and wish to learn more about it, so studying at a university that is named for its involvement in technology and things about it was a no brainer for<br> me.
+I decided to study at RMIT mainly because I have an interest in technology and IT, and wish to learn more about it, so studying at a university that is named for its involvement in technology and things about it was a no brainer for me.
 Also, an upside would be that it is easy for me to get to.
 Some hobbies I have are to play and watch soccer (football).
 I started playing soccer when I was around 6-9.
-I now play<br> as a defender at Spring Hills Soccer Club.
+I now play as a defender at Spring Hills Soccer Club.
 Another hobby I have are to play the guitar and sing.
-I have been playing the guitar for around 5 years now and have just recently tried to<br> sing along while playing.
+I have been playing the guitar for around 5 years now and have just recently tried to sing along while playing.
 Other hobbies I have are to watch tv shows, anime and play video games.
-Some of my favorite tv shows and anime are Avatar the Last Airbender, How I Met Your<br>
-Mother, Your Lie in April, Hunter x Hunter and Full-metal Alchemist Brotherhood.
+Some of my favorite tv shows and anime are Avatar the Last Airbender, How I Met Your Mother, Your Lie in April, Hunter x Hunter and Full-metal Alchemist Brotherhood.
 Some games that I enjoy are CSGO, Undertale, binding of Isaac Rebirth, Spelunky and Pokémon.
 </p>
 <h3>Interest in IT</h3>
 <p>